Are you ready for the challenge?

 Spring: Please contact the Office of Graduate Programs (firstname.lastname@example.org or 325-674-2656)

-In about one year’s time, as you prepare for a career in professional accounting and the Uniform Certified Public Accountant Exam, you will complete a program curriculum focused on these changes.
+In about one year’s time, as you prepare for a career in professional accounting and the Uniform Certified Public Accountant Exam, you will interact with program curriculum that incorporates recent changes in business practices and technology enhancements.
 Our Christian faculty will work with you, in a small classroom setting, to develop skills in written and oral communication, teamwork, problem solving and critical thinking.
 Non-business electives allow you to connect your learning to other disciplines, broadening your understanding of the world around you.

 What outcomes can you expect as you begin your career?